Zingers-ZA/plutus-pioneer-notes/lucid.md

     1. under construction
         - `Tx` type
             - contains functions to build transactions
-                - `.addSigner` - flag required signature
+                - `.addSignerKey` - flag required signature
                 - `.collectFrom` - input utxos
                 - use `.complete()` at the end to create a `Promise<TxComplete>` from a `Tx`
     2. constructed but not signed